opil/documentation/docs/final_documentation_structure/BPO/Getting_Started___Installation_Guide__User_Manual.md

 ## How to start the HMI and Central SP docker containers
+First step is to start the Orion Context Broker, the Central SP and the HMI docker containers by folowing the installation guides of Central SP and HMI on [RAMP.eu](https://www.ramp.eu/#/documentationOpil).

-Before starting the BPO docker container, you should start the [Central SP](https://docker.ramp.eu/?page=1#!taglist/opil/opil.sw.sp.central) and [HMI](https://docker.ramp.eu/?page=1#!taglist/opil/opil.sw.hmi) docker containers.
-It is also necessary to use the BPO Tab on the HMI module to send the specification required for the BPO setup.
+It is also necessary to activate the BPO Tab on the HMI module to send the specification required for the BPO setup.
+To do so, enable the `- task_mgmnt=BPO` command of the environment variable of the hmi service in the docker-compose.yml file.

+Follow the guide to check if everything is working properly

 At first, you need to pull the latest docker images of the modules